CMS-Enterprise/batcave-tf-efs/README.md

 ## Requirements

- * Aws efs creation and needs efs id
+ * Aws elastic file system should be created and file system id shoud be supplied to this chart

 ## Providers